 Using genomic data and the blockchain network it is now possible to send anonymous genetic information around the world in the blink of an eye.
-Meet the companies that have sprung up over the last year that want to help us protect and control our own genetic data.
+Meet the companies that have sprung up over the last couple of years that want to help us protect and control our own genetic data.

 As the cost of sequencing an individual genome gets lower and more people have access to their genomic data, a question has arisen about data ownership.
 Namely, who owns or should own the data that is generated by genetic tests?
 While this is a debated question, many feel strongly that we should have the right to use and benefit from our own genetic data.

 “I am convinced that I am the only one who has the right to own the information about my genome, it’s like the right to express my thoughts, the right to choose a job or religion.
 This is one of the basic human rights to dispose of our body and mind in the way we want,” Alexey Gorbachev, told me.
 He is CEO of Russian biotech Zenome, one of the companies using blockchain and genomic data science to empower the genetic testing consumer to control the use and sale of their own data.

 The rise of direct to consumer genetic testing companies such as 23andMe, providing both ancestry and health testing options, has happened quickly.
 Consumers have been signing away access to their own genetic data, often without realizing it, and several companies have profited hugely as a result.
 Companies like Zenome aim to combat this and give the power back to the individual.

 In an age of personalized medicine, access to genetic data is a valuable commodity for pharmaceutical companies for developing new therapies and diagnostics.
 “We see that by enabling the user to earn by sharing his personal information, we, on the one hand, help scientific progress and help the pharmaceutical industry to create new drugs, and on the other – guarantee a user’s privacy, hiding his or her sensitive information,” said Gorbachev.